mendersoftware/mender-docs/08.Server-integration/08.SAML-Federated-Authentication/01.AWS-IAM-Identity-Center/docs.md

 ### Edit the attribute mapping for the newly created application

-As Mender uses the user's email address as a username, we must ensure that AWS IAM Identity Center uses the email address as NameID format.
+As Mender looks up users using their email address, we must ensure that AWS IAM Identity Center uses the email address as NameID format.
 To do so, we click on the "Edit attribute mappings" item from the "Actions" menu in the application details view:

 ![Application attribute mapping](05-application-attribute-mapping.png)

-In this screen, we set the "Subject" user attribute in the application to the value `${user:email}` with format `emailAddress`, and we click on "Save changes".
+In this screen, we set the "Subject" user attribute to the value `${user:email}` with format `emailAddress`, and we click on "Save changes".

 ![Application attribute mapping: email](06-application-attribute-mapping-email.png)